 Next, Drag and drop the second or right table to the field region.
 For example, when you drag the Department, a pop-up window will open to select the Join type and key, as shown below.

 Tableau Inner Join Example

-This example shows how to join data using the Inner.
+This Tableau example shows how to join data using the Inner.

 As we all know, Dept ID in the Employee table and Id in the Department table are the key columns we will use for the Joining Employee and Department table.
 So, first, Select the Dept ID column from the Employee as shown below.

-We created a simple table report with Occupation, Last name, Department name, First name on Rows and Sales Amount, and Yearly income on columns.
+We created a simple table report with Occupation, Last name, Department name, First name on Rows, Sales Amount, and Yearly income in columns.
 Let us see the Inner report preview.